Royal Predicate

 Becoming a Court Supplier

-The addition "By Royal Order Court Supplier" can be awarded to small and medium-sized businesses that are prominent in their region and have been in existence for 100, 125 (or multiples of 25) years.
+The addition 'Purveyor to the Royal Household by Royal Decree' can be awarded to small and medium-sized enterprises that occupy a prominent position in their region and that have existed for 100, 125 (or a multiple of 25) years.

-For more information, see Becoming a Court Supplier.
+For more information, see Becoming a Royal Warrant Holder .